 CHEM 107 General Chemistry 2

 This course is a continuation of the topics presented in CHEM 105.
 Emphasis will be on the study of ions in solutions and chemical equilibria.
-Both chemical kinetics and thermodynamics will also be covered.
-Course consists of both weekly lectures and scheduled laboratory.
+Both chemical kinetics and thermodynamics will be covered.
+Course consists of weekly lectures and scheduled laboratory.
 Prerequisite: CHEM 105 or instructor’s consent.
 Spring semester.

 CHEM 211 Quantitative Analysis

 An introductory course in the principles of quantitative techniques and calculations.
 Topics include statistics, acid-base chemistry, as well as acid-base, complexation and EDTA titrations.
 The weekly laboratory experiments are selected to provide experience in the analytical methods described in the lecture.
 Prerequisite: CHEM 107.
 Fall semester.